connorb62/TheWeatherProject/README.md

 A Delphi application made for Windows that provides weather and air quality data in real time from the OpenWeatherMap API
 ***
 ### Latest Version
-Current Version 1.0.0.0
+Current Version - Update 1 for v1.0.0.0 (v1.0.0.1)
-- No Changes yet
+- See Release changelog for changes and change information
 ***
 ### Preview
 ![Screenshot](screenshotnb.png)